andrewrk/genesis/README.md

  * Never require the user to restart the program
  * Let's get these things right the first time around:
    - Undo/redo
    - Ability to edit multiple projects at once.
-Mix and match
    - Support for N audio channels instead of hardcoded stereo

 ## Contributing